DAD (DAD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 DAD Historical Price

-According to the latest data gathered on DAD live price page, the current price of DAD is 0USD.
-The circulating supply of DAD(DAD) is 731.67M DAD , giving it a market capitalization of $220.20K.
+According to the latest data gathered on DAD live price page, the current price of DAD is 0.00006053USD.
+The circulating supply of DAD(DAD) is 731.67M DAD , giving it a market capitalization of $44.29K.

 The DAD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DAD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.